 Wholesaling real estate remains a prominent avenue for new real estate investors as we head into 2024 for its ease, speed, and straightforwardness in reaping quick profits.
+At the heart of this lucrative approach lies the indispensable tool: the wholesale real estate contract.

 This short-term strategy aims to turn profits within a month.
 It involves getting exclusive buying rights from a seller and then transferring that contract to another buyer at a higher price.
 Your profit is the difference between these two prices.